tannerkrewson/rocketcrab/README.md

     -   `customQueryParams` (optional) a record of query params in addition to or to replace the automatic query params.
 See the [config template](https://github.com/tannerkrewson/rocketcrab/blob/master/config/games/_template.ts) for more info.
     -   `afterQueryParams` (optional) string that will be appended to the `playerURL` after automatic and custom query params are applied.

-Here are three examples of different `getJoinGameUrl` functions:
+Here are three examples of different `connectToGame` functions:

 -   For [Drawphone](https://github.com/tannerkrewson/rocketcrab/blob/a3f796af7f6b70100b1dcf9ab141d73fea41e049/config/games/drawphone.ts#L18-L25), a new game can be generated with a `POST` request to the `/new`, which will return a game code.
-In it's `getJoinGameUrl` function, the `/new` endpoint is called, and the resulting game code is returned in the `code` property, which will add the code as a query param called `code` to the `playerURL` that is opened in each player's `iframe`.
+In it's `connectToGame` function, the `/new` endpoint is called, and the resulting game code is returned in the `code` property, which will add the code as a query param called `code` to the `playerURL` that is opened in each player's `iframe`.
 -   For [Spyfall](https://github.com/tannerkrewson/rocketcrab/blob/a3f796af7f6b70100b1dcf9ab141d73fea41e049/config/games/spyfall.ts#L18-L24), a new game can be generated in the exact same way as Drawphone.
 But, game links are required to take the format `spyfall.tannerkrewson.com/abcd`, and not `drawphone.tannerkrewson.com/?code=abcd` like the above example.
-So, instead of returning the game code from `getJoinGameUrl` in the `code` property, the game code is directly appended to the `playerURL` before it is returned from `getJoinGameUrl`.
+So, instead of returning the game code from `connectToGame` in the `code` property, the game code is directly appended to the `playerURL` before it is returned from `connectToGame`.
 -   For [Just One](https://github.com/tannerkrewson/rocketcrab/blob/a3f796af7f6b70100b1dcf9ab141d73fea41e049/config/games/justone.ts#L14-L19), we can pick our own game code!
-So, instead of calling to some endpoint to get a game code like Drawphone and Spyfall, the `getJoinGameUrl` function can itself generate a code, and we cross our fingers and hope it's unique! 😂 The resulting `playerURL` will look something like this: `https://just1.herokuapp.com/room/rocketcrab-d5b30ccdd25855e5`.
+So, instead of calling to some endpoint to get a game code like Drawphone and Spyfall, the `connectToGame` function can itself generate a code, and we cross our fingers and hope it's unique! 😂 The resulting `playerURL` will look something like this: `https://just1.herokuapp.com/room/rocketcrab-d5b30ccdd25855e5`.

 ### The automatic query params

-The `playerURL` returned from `getJoinGameUrl` is automatically appended with 3 query params.
+The `playerURL` returned from `connectToGame` is automatically appended with 3 query params.
 The resulting `playerURL` that is opened in every player's `iframe` will look something like this:

 ```
 https://yourgame.com/?rocketcrab=true&name=Mary&ishost=true